Can A Bad Starter Kill An Alternator

 3. Battery issues:

-If your battery is constantly dying or not holding a charge, it could be a sign that your starter is not functioning properly, and is draining your battery.
+A bad starter can also cause problems with your vehicle’s battery.
+If your battery is constantly dying or not holding a charge, it could be an indication that your starter is not functioning properly.

 4. Grinding noises: